Home » Blogs » Fertility with Endometriosis: Is Pregnancy Still Possible?

 GET IN TOUCH ON

-While it has been seen that there are very rare cases of complications caused due to endometriosis during pregnancy, there is an increased risk of placenta praevia or low-lying placenta.
+While it has been seen that there are very rare cases of complications caused by endometriosis during pregnancy, there is an increased risk of placenta previa or low-lying placenta.

 We Are Always There For You.
 Call Us 24/7 For Any Help